 To ensure that tax-exempt status and other benefits afforded under Operation Enduring Freedom are also provided to United States Armed Forces personnel in Israel.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Representative for South Dakota At Large.
 Republican.

 Last Updated: Mar 20, 2003

 Length: 2 pages

-This bill was introduced on March 20, 2003, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 20, 2003, in a previous session of Congress, but it did not receive a vote.